A love-triangle and a brand

 3. Your point of difference.

 What do you do differently?
 It can be small.
 But something specific, told with conviction, is what makes people remember you.
-Get that into your visuals and your copy, and Cory will know EXACTLY who he wants.
+Get that into your visuals and your copy, and Cody will know EXACTLY who he wants.

 Moral of the story?